twinstae/trpg-stelo/src/data/dw2/en/example-magic-items.md

 *An ancient-looking parchment scroll sealed with a pale-white ribbon and a golden wax seal impressed with an unknown symbol*

 When you read this scroll, its magic is consumed and you can [Cast a Spell](/ko/awe/dw2/core-moves#cast-a-spell-\(+variable\))\+INT with an effect of mag 0 or 1\.
-The spell scroll is considered a magic item you can use and \
-🟎on a 7-9, it doesn’t grant you a unique option.
+The spell scroll is considered a magic item you can use and on a 7-9, it doesn’t grant you a unique option.

 #### staff of the adder

 *A wood staff carved into the face of a snake*

 When you wield and command this staff, it transforms into a venomous snake which understands and follows your commands until the end of the scene.
 Venomous Snake — 3 HP, 1 Armor (bark-like skin), 1d4 dmg (bite). *Poison*.

-PCs bitten must roll+STR. \
+PCs bitten must roll+STR.

-* **7–9:** they suffer 1d4 extra poison dmg. \
+* **7–9:** they suffer 1d4 extra poison dmg.
 * **6-:** they suffer 2d4 extra poison dmg

 #### sword of life stealing

 *This blade’s crossguard and pommel are ornate, decorated with skull motifs.
 The grip is wrapped in black material with red accents and tied with red ribbons*

-While you wield this sword when you Trade Blows, \
-🟎on a 12+, you inflict \+1d6 dmg as long as your opponent isn’t a construct or undead, and you regain HP equal to the total dmg you inflicted.
+While you wield this sword when you Trade Blows, on a 12+, you inflict \+1d6 dmg as long as your opponent isn’t a construct or undead, and you regain HP equal to the total dmg you inflicted.

 #### tears of Annalise